Self-attention for raw optical Satellite Time Series Classification: Experiments and Results

-For this experiment, we estimated the influence of each input time step on the classification prediction for each of the evaluated networks, \ie \rnn (recurrence) and \transformer (self-attention), as well as \msresnet and \tempcnn (convolution). \Cref{fig:backprop} illustrates this by means of two separate examples of two corn- and summer barley parcels.
-The top figures each show the input time series $\M{X}$ as a sequence of raw Sentinel 2 reflectances over the year of 2018.
+For this experiment, we estimated the influence of each input time step on the classification prediction for each of the evaluated networks, \ie \rnn (recurrence) and \transformer (self-attention), as well as \msresnet and \tempcnn (convolution). \Cref{fig:backprop} illustrates this by means of two separate examples, a corn parcel and a summer barley parcel.
+The top figures in each show the input time series $\M{X}$ as a sequence of raw Sentinel 2 reflectances over the year of 2018.
 In the raw time series, we can identify atmospheric noise and clouds as positive peaks in the data.
 These are caused by the high reflectance values of clouds throughout all spectral bands.
-The presence of a cloud at a given point in time does not provide any additional information about the covered surface and should be, thus, considered irrelevant for the classification.
+The presence of a cloud at a given point in time does not provide any additional information about the covered surface; thus, it should be considered irrelevant for the classification.
 The following rows display the gradients $\frac{\partial y^\ast}{\partial\M{X}}$ for each of the respective models.
 These plots indicate the influence of the measurement at the particular input time in the top row on the classification prediction of the respective model.

-The results of this experiment shows that the gradients through the \rnn and \transformer networks were only non-zero for comparatively few observations.
-This indicates that only a few key time-points are were necessary to extract the classification relevant information from the raw time series.
-Only time points where the surface was not obscured by clouds had non-zero gradients. \new{Time instances with positive peaks in reflectance, likely induced by clouds, did not have influence the classification prediction, as indicated by vanishing gradients.
-This experimentally shows that the \rnn and \transformer models have been optimized to automatically identify and suppress time instances that are not classification relevant, \eg though cloud coverage, learned purely from data.}
+The results of this experiment show that the gradients through the \rnn and \transformer networks were only non-zero for comparatively few observations.
+This indicates that only a few key time-points were necessary to extract the classification-relevant information from the raw time series.
+Only time-points where the surface was not obscured by clouds had non-zero gradients. {Time instances with positive peaks in reflectance, likely induced by clouds, did not have influence on the classification prediction, as indicated by vanishing gradients.
+This experimentally shows that the \rnn and \transformer models have been optimized to automatically identify and suppress time instances that are not classification relevant, \eg through cloud coverage, and these were learned purely from data.}